 The process building up to and during trial for victim/survivors can be highly stressful, which can increase the likelihood of attrition.
-The women we support tell us that they experience delays in trial dates being fixed, or multiple adjournments causing further delays, the stress of which can be compounded by severe court backlogs and poor communication from and between the criminal justice services involved which includes barriers to specialist measures, and pre-court visits.
+The women we support tells us that they experience delays in trial dates being fixed, or multiple adjournments causing further delays, the stress of which can be compounded by severe court backlogs and poor communication from and between the criminal justice services involved which includes barriers to specialist measures, and pr-court visits.

-"It can feel like replacing a bully for a bully... the defence lawyer is replacing the bully that you've got away from, and he is in your face... and that is hideous.
+"It can feel like replacing a bully for a bully... the defence lawyer is replacing the bully that you've got away from, and he is in your face, and because he is the lawyer... and that is hideous.
 It should not be allowed."